 Works on this transformational project continue into the 2018/19 financial year to realise the completion of the Hotham Valley Railway Rail Relocation project component in September.
 The Trails Centre, Skate Park and Pump Track will also be tendered for and constructed and an adventure playground, entertainment stage, additional barbeque and picnic facilities and significantly upgraded parking, pathways and signage established.
 The project is set to transform Dwellingup into a tourist town of national significance.
 Project completion is anticipated for the first half of the 2019/20 financial year.

-Proudly supported by: Australian Government’s Building Better Regions Fund, State Government’s Community Sport and Recreation Facilities Fund and Jobs Fund, Lotterywest, TourismWA, Alcoa, Hotham Valley Tourist Railway, Dwellingup Community Association
+Proudly supported by: The Australian Government’s Building Better Regions Fund, the State Government through the Local Projects Local Jobs Fund and Department of Local Government, Sport and Cultural Industries, Lotterywest, Alcoa, Hotham Valley Tourist Railway and Dwellingup Community Association Inc.

 - Hotham Valley Railway Rail Relocation – relocation of the rail triangle and the implementation of a new train turntable

-- National Trails Centre – redevelopment of an expanded and transformed Dwellingup History and Visitor Information Centre with additional toilets and hot showers
+- Visitor Centre Expansion – redevelopment of an expanded and transformed Dwellingup History and Visitor Information Centre with additional toilets and hot showers

 - Skate park, pump track, adventure playground, entertainment stage, additional barbeque and picnic facilities and significant upgrades to parking, pathways and signage